Yankees Spring Training

 Rows for sections in the stadium's upper grandstand range as follows:

-A to P in sections 201-207; A to N in sections 208-209; A to P in sections 210-212; A to N in sections 213-214; A to P in sections 215-221
+A to K in section 203; A to L in sections 204-207; A to N in sections 208-209; A to P in sections 210-212; A to N in sections 213-214; A to L in sections 215-218; A to K in section 219

 Rows for sections in the stadium's VIP Dugout Club range as follows:

 AAA in sections A-B; AAA to BBB in sections C-P. If you're sitting here you're very lucky.
-Dugout Club seats are sold by the box ($22,800/year) or row ($11,400/year) with a three year commitment required.
+Dugout Club seats are sold by the box ($22,800/year) or row ($11,400/year) with a three-year commitment required.

 Seats to avoid